-- Use the Solution to refresh the data - Use the sand buttons to move through the report one page at a time. - ♦ Use the K or K to display the first or last page of the report - The button stops the processing of the report and displays the report with whatever data it has gathered up to the point you stopped the processing

-The page indicator in the middle of the arrow buttons indicates the page you are viewing and the total number of pages in the report.
+- Use the 2 button to refresh the data - Use the 4 and buttons to move through the report one page at a time. - Use the M or M to display the first or last page of the report - The button stops the processing of the report and displays the report with whatever data it has gathered up to the point you stopped the processing - The page indicator in the middle of the arrow buttons indicates the page you are viewing and the total number of pages in the report.
 Crystal formats the report only to display requested pages to save time when previewing the report.
 If you see a + sign after the total page count, that means that Crystal has not formatted all the pages of the report, so the total count is not known.
 To get the actual total page count, go to the last page of the report